Coronavirus and Pregnancy: What You Should Know

 Avoiding the Coronavirus During Pregnancy

 Avoiding infection with the coronavirus is a top priority for pregnant women.
 Sheffield explains why: “Pregnant women can experience changes to their immune systems that can make them more vulnerable to respiratory viruses,” she says.
 “These changes, plus the fact that there is no vaccine for COVID-19 yet, mean that expectant mothers should be proactive when it comes to safety measures.

 Sheffield says, “If you’re pregnant, you should take precautions to protect yourself from getting infected with COVID-19.
-Do everything you can, including social distancing, handwashing and staying in close contact with your provider.”
+Do everything you can, including physical distancing, handwashing and staying in close contact with your provider.”

 She says many practitioners are scheduling less frequent appointments to help pregnant patients limit trips to the doctor’s office.
 Other obstetricians are ramping up telemedicine processes so that they can continue to monitor pregnant patients without an in-person visit.
 Ask your obstetrician about these options.